• Skip to primary navigation

 Assembling the Buns

 • Turn the dough out onto a lightly floured cutting board, and punch it down all over to knock out the air.
+Roll the dough out to an approximately 13" by 17" rectangle.

-• Cover with cling wrap and leave to prove for 30-45 minutes, depending upon the temperature in your room.
-The sides of the rolls should be touching once they are proved.
+• Place the buns in a greased 9x13-inch pan.
+Cover with plastic wrap and leave to prove for 30-45 minutes.
+The sides of the rolls should be touching once they are proved, and they should barely spring back when prodded.

-• About 10 minutes before they are done proving, preheat the oven to 375 F.
+• About 20-30 minutes before they are done proving, preheat the oven to 375°F.

 • Bake them in the center of the oven for 20-25 minutes.
 If the filling starts to burn, cover with aluminum foil.
 The buns should be a rich golden brown, but not too dark.